 As to why she writes about animals, Penn explains, "Everyone can identify with an animal.
 I never have to worry about prejudice or hurting someone's feelings if I use an animal instead of a person."
 (Source: Audrey Penn's Web site)

-Illustrators Ruth E. Harper and Nancy M. LeakRuth E. Harper, who was born in England, has lived in several different countries and has a background as an art teacher.
+Illustrators Ruth E. Harper and Nancy M. LeakRuth E. Harper, who was born in England, has a background as an art teacher.
 In addition to illustrating The Kissing Hand along with Nancy M. Leak, Harper illustrated Penn's picture book Sassafras.
 Harper uses a variety of media in her work, including pencil, charcoal, pastel, watercolor, and acrylic.
 Artist Nancy Leak, who lives in Maryland, is known for her printmaking.
 Barbara Leonard Gibson is the illustrator of all of Audrey Penn's other picture books and board books about Chester Raccoon.
-(Sources: Tanglewood Books, Ruth Harper's Web site)
+(Sources: Tanglewood Press)

 My RecommendationThe Kissing Hand has provided a lot of comfort for scared children over the years.
 I first heard the story when the school counselor at a school I was visiting read it to a kindergarten class.
 I was stuck by two things: how many children were already familiar with the story and how the idea of the kissing hand really resonated with the children.